ZerothAngel/zPermissions/README.md

     Lists groups or players in the system.
 Note that only players with permissions set will be shown.
 (Players who are only members will not.)
-*   `/permissions check <permission> [player]` &mdash; Checks if yourself or another player has the given permission.
+*   `/permissions check <permission> [player]` &mdash; Checks if yourself or another player has the given permission. `permission` must be an unqualified permission node &mdash; no world or region qualifiers.
 *   `/permissions reload` &mdash; Re-reads config.yml.
 *   `/permissions export <filename>` &mdash; Creates a file containing all the zPermissions commands necessary to re-create your database.
 See